xrbarcelona/xrbarcelona/src/pages/ca/events/index.md

       text: >
         We will join together the World Climate Strike!
   heading: What we offer
-  description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
 testimonials:
   - author: Cesar Chavez
     quote: >-